 - Aid struggling SKUs.
 Low-performing SKUs on Walmart.com can get a much-needed increase in visibility through effective, targeted ads.

 - Take advantage of seasonal spikes.
-Seasonal products will be able to take advantage of seasonality spikes and respond faster to changes, this is especially important with the prospect of additional stimulus sales spikes.
+Seasonal products will be able to take advantage of seasonality spikes and respond faster to changes.

 If you want to learn more about how you can drive ecommerce growth through Walmart’s expanding advertising platform, check out Stay Ahead in 2020: Advertising on the Growing Walmart Marketplace.